-• Educational Programs and Services.
+Educational Programs and Services.
 Net revenues from our educational programs and services increased by 34.9% from RMB721.5 million for the fiscal year ended May 31, 2006 to RMB973.0 million (US\$127.2 million) for the fiscal year ended May 31, 2007.
-This increase was primarily due to the growth in revenues from language training and test preparation courses from RMB687.4 million in the fiscal year ended May 31, 2006 to RMB 922.7 million (US\$120.6 million) in the fiscal year ended May 31, 2007, and, to a lesser extent, the increase in average revenues per student in the fiscal year ended May 31, 2007 as more students took smaller-size classes with higher course fees.
-The increase in revenues from language training courses was mainly attributable to the increase in the number of students who completed our courses from approximately 487,000 in the fiscal year ended May 31, 2006 to approximately 569,000 in the fiscal year ended May 31, 2007, and in particular, the increased number of students who completed our language training courses for children and middle school and high school students.
-The increase in revenues from test preparation courses was mainly attributable to an increase in the number of students who completed our test preparation courses from approximately 372,000 in the fiscal year ended May 31, 2006 to approximately 441,000 in the fiscal year ended May 31, 2007.
+This increase was primarily due to the growth in revenues from language training and test preparation courses from RMB687.4 million in the fiscal year ended May 31, 2006 to RMB 922.7 million) in the fiscal year ended May 31, 2007, and, to a lesser extent, the increase in average revenues per student in the fiscal year ended May 31, 2007 as more students took smaller-size classes with higher course fees.
+The increase in revenues from language training courses was mainly attributable to the increase in the number of students who completed our courses from approximately 487,000 in the fiscal year ended May 31, 2006 to approximately 569,000 in the fiscal year ended May 31, 2007, and in particular, the increase in revenues from test preparation courses for children and middle school and high school students.
+The increase in revenues from test preparation courses was mainly attributable to an increase in the number of students who completed our test preparation courses from test preparation courses was mainly attributable to an increase in the number of students who completed our test preparation courses from test preparation courses was mainly attributable to an increase in the number of students who completed our test preparation courses from approximately 372,000 in the fiscal year ended May 31, 2006 to approximately 441,000 in the fiscal year ended May 31, 2007.

-• Books and Others.
+Books and Others.
 Net revenues from sales of books and other educational materials and services increased by 45.7% from RMB48.8 million in the fiscal year ended May 31, 2006 to RMB71.0 million (US\$9.3 million) in the fiscal year ended May 31, 2007, primarily due to the increased volume of books that we sold in the fiscal year ended May 31, 2007, as we offered new titles and further expanded our content distribution channel.